David Jurgens

 Annotating Characters in Literary Corpora: A Scheme, the CHARLES Tool, and an Annotated Novel.

-Hardik Vala, Stefan Dimitrov, David Jurgens, Andrew Piper and Derek Ruths.
+Hardik Vala, Stefan Dimitrov, David Jurgens, Andrew Piper, and Derek Ruths.

 Proceedings of the 10th edition of the Language Resources and Evaluation Conference (LREC).
 2016.